abilandz/PH8124/Lecture_3/Lecture_3.md

     Change: 2020-04-28 11:45:14.515681300 +0200
      Birth: -
     ```
     Later we will learn how to parse through and extract programmatically from any command output (or from any physical file) only the information we need.
-For the time being, if you want to get only the size of the file in bytes, use:
+Specifically for the **stat** command, if you want to get only the size of the file in bytes, use directly:
     ```bash
     $ stat -c %s Lecture_2.md
     97805